yahayuta/ai_bot_app/README.md

 # ai_bot_app

 python source code for utilizing openai api
-example line bot app communicating with chatgpt ai engine
+example line and facebook bot app communicating with chatgpt ai engine

 deploy to gcp cloud run
 project should be that you defined on your environment